MailTape/MailTape-v1/_posts/2021-11-28-Maxine-Funke.md

 Sarah: **"**Such a rich composition, the namesake of Howie Lee's 2021 album.
 Love the combination of Chinese traditional folk and electronic experimentation.
 At once organic and somehow synthetic, Howie Lee creates an entire ecosystem before our ears, with a vocal section fit for the treetops.
 The synths grow up and around us like tree branches, held fast by the colorful percussives lining each measure.**"**

 ## Maxine Funke - Homage
 Sarah: **"**Couldn't resist adding another Maxine Funke release to round out this peaceful playlist.
-One of my favorites off of Maxine's 2021 album, Séance.
+One of my favorites off of the 2021 album, Séance.
 So much beauty in such simplicity.
-With the wonderuful world of sound that Maxine Funke creates, it's easy to forget this track just contains a guitar and a single voice :)**"**
+This track is described by Maxine as representing a celebration of new beginnings and a careful closing of past chapters.
+Such a perfect sentiment for this Sunday, as we look ahead (hopefully) at all the prospects this coming week may bring, and reflect (kindly) on what the past week brought to us.**"**

 <p id="outroduction">That's all for this morning!
 Thank you very much for listening along with us.
 So much love to Maxine Funke for her peaceful Sunday selections and to Meriam Kharbat for her wonderful illustration.</p>